phil4lif/phil4lif/README.md

 ### Hi there 👋

-I'm currently working as a Tutor and Teaching Assitant at Trilogy Education and at Sunami LLC as a mobile developer.
+I'm a Tutor and Teaching Assitant at Trilogy Education Coding Boot Camps and a Mobile Developer at Sunami LLC.

 https://philipcowan.net/